DeShawn Shead Reportedly Visiting Lions, 49ers for Free-Agent Meetings

 Ian Rapoport of NFL Network reported Shead will visit with the Lions on Tuesday before meeting with the 49ers on Wednesday.

-Snead, 28, was released by the Seattle Seahawks on Monday as part of a defensive overhaul.
+Shead, 28, was released by the Seattle Seahawks on Monday.
 He spent most of 2017 on the physically unable to perform list due to recovery from an ACL tear.

+Shead, 28, was released by the Seattle Seahawks on Monday as part of a defensive overhaul.
+He spent most of 2017 on the physically unable to perform list due to recovery from an ACL tear.

+The Seahawks released Shead in part as a showing of good faith to the cornerback.
+Because he had spent more than the first six weeks of the season on the PUP list, Shead's contract was slated to toll—or roll over into 2018.
+That would have meant he was stuck with a $1.2 million salary with the Seahawks next season.

+"They called me and they said, 'Just giving you a heads up that we're going to release DeShawn on Monday, but that doesn't mean we don't want him," agent Cameron Foster told ESPN.com's Brady Henderson.
+"That means we are living up to our word and we're going to release him, otherwise his contract would be required to toll.'
+So kudos to the Seahawks for doing the right thing.
+It's them living up to their word, letting DeShawn test the free-agent world, but they have said they'd like to have him come back."